resurvey/TheSurveyBotBunch/README.md

 11) Paste in your WebhookInbox Link and press the "Subscribe" button

-12) In SB now jump into a survey for this group
+12) In SurveyBot now jump into a survey for this group

 13) Did you see a new live feed appear in one the squares?